timeplus-io/docs/docs/proton.md

 <p align="center">
   <a href="#-why-use-proton"><strong>Why Use Proton</strong></a> ·
   <a href="#-demo-video"><strong>Demo Video</strong></a> ·
-  <a href="#-quick-start"><strong>Quick Start</strong></a> ·
+  <a href="#-deployment"><strong>Deployment</strong></a> ·
   <a href="#-whats-next"><strong>What's Next</strong></a> ·
   <a href="#-integrations"><strong>Integrations</strong></a> ·
   <a href="#contributing"><strong>Contributing</strong></a> ·
   <a href="#need-help"><strong>Need help?</strong></a>
 </p>

 Proton is a streaming SQL engine, a fast and lightweight alternative to Apache Flink, 🚀 powered by ClickHouse.
-It helps data engineers and platform engineers solve real-time data pipelines and stream processing use cases.
-Proton also powers the [Timeplus Cloud](https://timeplus.com) streaming analytics platform.
+It enables developers to solve streaming data processing, routing and analytics challenges from Apache Kafka, Redpanda and more sources, and send aggregated data to the downstream systems.
+Proton is the core engine of [Timeplus](https://timeplus.com), which is a cloud native streaming analytics platform.

 ## 💪 Why use Proton?